Infection risk and neutropenia

 There are ways to lower your risk of getting an infection if you have blood cancer.

 On this page we’ve listed things you can do to help you lower your risk of infection.
-Some will be familiar from the coronavirus pandemic guidelines, which have highlighted how simple hygiene practices and social distancing can protect us from infection.
+Some will be things we've all been more aware of since the coronavirus pandemic, which has highlighted how simple hygiene practices and social distancing can protect us from infection.

 Your healthcare team will also give you advice on how to minimise your risk of getting an infection.
 They may provide you with a treatment alert card or diary which explains this in more detail.

-If anyone in your healthcare team tells you to go to hospital because of a suspected infection, you should go at once.
+If anyone in your medical team tells you to go to hospital because of a suspected infection, you should go at once.
 Infections can be severe and can get worse quickly.

 Basic hygiene tips